google/oboe/tests/README.md

         INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package com.google.oboe.tests.unittestrunner
         signatures do not match previously installed version; ignoring!

 then uninstall the app "UnitTestRunner" from the Android device.
+Or try:

+    adb root
+    adb remount -R

 See `run_tests.sh` for more documentation